ComfyCon-AU/april_2024/content/english/homepage/_index.md

       - "2020 sucked so much we did it again: **Don't get fried, stay inside**."
       - "We came back bigger than ever in April 2022: **The new normal**."
       - "Just when we swore we'd never do it in summer again: **Better together**."
+      - "2024 was the year we celebrated you all: **Everyone's a hero in their own way**."
 ---